-Registered Guide, Transportation, Entrance Fees, Available from May 2nd to October 31st, no tours in August.
-(Monday, Thursday, Friday & Sunday)
+Registered Guide, Transportation, Entrance Fees (Monday, Thursday, Friday & Sunday)

 Pick up is at 8:50 AM in front of the bus stop at Place Pasteur in Sarlat la Caneda.